-Growing plants, whether for food or looks (such as flowers) in a greenhouse takes a little work before hand.
+Growing plants in a greenhouse, whether edible or ornamental, requires a little work beforehand.
 Learn from these common mistakes and have a successful growing season.

 Too much humidity can allow mold spores and diseases to run rampant in your greenhouse; too little and the plants will die of thirst.

 Do research ahead of time to group plants together with similar humidity needs.
 Grow them at the same time, or build more than one smaller greenhouse, if space permits.

 Misting is an excellent way to increase humidity- find out how much your plants need.

 Even in the winter, your plants may need shade from the sun.
 The greenhouse cover increases heat inside, so have a system to shade the plants when the sun glares.